 TIP #1: Take a stroller with you for young children as there can be a lot of walking.
 Also consider taking a bicycle for little people who can ride.

-TIP #2: Strollers and wheelchairs are available for rent, as are quadra-cycles (at close to $20) which can be lots of fun.
+TIP #2: Strollers and wheelchairs are available for rent, as are quadra-cycles, which can be lots of fun.

 TIP #3: If you want a full day of adventures (and you’re not too pooped after walking around the zoo), consider visiting Fort Langley on the same trip.
 It will make for a long day, but both places are in the same direction, and both are interesting and educational.

 TIP #4: If you want something closer to town, and your kids are little and just as happy to see a chicken or a pig as they are a lion, then check out Maplewood Farm in North Vancouver.

 TIP #6: If you are hungry on your way back to Vancouver, have young children and want some extra stimulation, drop by Chuck E. Cheese in Langley for pizza and some kid arcade games.
 The place isn’t famous for its food.
 It is though a great place for affordable games.